one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

 ## Exercise 2 - Create target network resource

-We could have ASR automatically create the target network resources (i.e. Virtual networks and subnets) but in a more realistic scenario you'd want to pre-create these resources and place your migrated VMs in soecific networks.
+We could have ASR automatically create the target network resources (i.e. Virtual networks and subnets) but in a more realistic scenario you'd want to pre-create these resources and place your migrated VMs in specific networks.

 1. Click on Virtual networks then **+Add**
 2. Enter or select the following information, accept the defaults for the remaining settings, and then select **Create**: